mrrkdas/Java-Development-Course/README.md

 - Section 6: Bonus: Concurrency  and Multithreading

 I will be trying to do as many lessons as possible per day.
 I have to balance my Python, JavaScript and School Work.
-My goal is to finish this by the end of the summer.
+My goal is to finish this by the end of the summer, and start to use it for Machine Learning!!!
 Thank You!!